 Investing in a smart home device is one of the best ways to automate your residence, allowing you to remotely control and manage web-connected devices with a smart speaker or smart display.
 These devices also allow you to fire off voice commands for music streaming, weather checks, schedule changes, timers, reminders, games, and more.

 One of the most feature-rich smart hub lineups on the market is Amazon’s Echo family.
 Comprised of the standard Echo speaker, Echo Dot, Echo Studio, and various other display iterations, the Echo family is powered by Amazon’s all-knowing voice assistant, Alexa.
 If you’ve just bought your very first Echo product, or would appreciate a reminder on some of the basics, we’ve put together this helpful guide to get your new Echo up and running.
 Let’s dive right in.

-The free Alexa app is a must-have if you’re the owner of an Amazon Alexa website.or .
-Download the app on any smartphone or tablet with iOS 11.0 or higher, Android 6.0 or higher, or Fire OS 5.3.3 or higher.
+The free Alexa app is a must-have if you’re the owner of anor Echo Dot.
+Download the app on any smartphone or tablet running iOS 11.0 or higher, Android 6.0 or higher, or Fire OS 5.3.3 or higher.
 Downloading the app on a computer?
-Make sure you’re connected to Wi-Fi, then visit the
+Make sure you’re connected to Wi-Fi, then visit the Amazon Alexa website.

 This is probably the easiest step in the whole process, as the Echo doesn’t require any batteries.
 Simply plug the included power adapter directly into the Echo, then connect the plug to a power outlet.
 When the light ring turns blue, that means the power is connected.
 Then, wait for it to turn orange, as this is a sign that Alexa is preparing to greet you.
 After that, you’ll hear Alexa’s voice telling you the device is ready for setup.